 Benefits of the Best TFSA Savings Accounts in Canada

-Contrary to what the name suggests, a TFSA account can actually hold a variety of investments (similar to RRSPs) of which savings is just one.
+Contrary to what the name suggests, a TFSA account can hold various investments (similar to RRSPs), of which savings is just one.

-Some of the benefits offered by a TFSA savings account include:
+Some of the benefits offered by a TFSA savings account include the following:

-- You can easily withdraw funds and re-contribute them at a later date without losing contribution room.
+- You can withdraw funds and re-contribute them later without losing the contribution room.

 - The interest income earned on your account is not taxable.